kjleitz/proxo/README.md

 # Proxo

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/proxo`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Proxy one port to another port, and intercept/transform/log inbound and outbound TCP messages.

 ## Installation

+### In your application

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'proxo'